merative/acd-containers/src/pages/installing/using-image-mirroring.md

       [[registry.mirror]]
         location = "acdcontaineredition.azurecr.io/cp"
   ```
-  1. Pull an image digest to the node from the source and check if it is resolved by the mirror. `ImageContentSourcePolicy` objects support image digests only, not image tags.
+  e.
+Pull an image digest to the node from the source and check if it is resolved by the mirror. `ImageContentSourcePolicy` objects support image digests only, not image tags.
   ```
   podman pull --log-level=debug cp.icr.io/cp/wh-acd/clinical-data-annotator@sha256:bc077404849f4794a9de0ff2aad3a9af78fe72560b46d623a711d42927e5c955
   ```